jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 }
 ```

-By selecting the parameter of the constructor in our IDE, we can continue to `Inbound Port` &rarr; `Outbound Port`.
-Since it is no difference to follow
+By selecting the parameter of the constructor in our IDE, we can continue in the direction of `Inbound Port` &rarr; `Outbound Port`.
+Since it is no
-the flow of control in the source code, Jexxa uses the same API to represent the starting point of our flow of control.
+difference to follow the flow of control in the source code, Jexxa uses the same API to represent the starting point on both cases.

 ## Summary